-It can seem strange to think that a single home sale could disrupt something as big as the real estate market, but an in-house deal can do just that.
-Granted, it may not be a massive disruption, depending on the size of your local market, but it is still a disruption.
+It can seem strange to think that a single home sale could disrupt something as big as the real estate market, but a pocket listing can do just that.
+Granted, it may not be a massive disruption, depending on your local market’s size, but it is still a disruption.

-An in-house sale causes problems with the real estate market is because current home sale prices are based on recent home sale prices.
+The reason pocket listings cause problems with the real estate market is that current home sale prices are based on recent home sale prices.
 When a real estate appraiser appraises a home, they look at comparable sales in the same area to determine the price – homes that are similar to the one they are estimating.

 It is all interconnected.
 Buyers, sellers, and real estate agents all use the same systems – particularly the MLS – to ensure transparency in the marketplace.
 It is this transparency that provides that market values are accurate.

 When a home is sold without going to market, that information is not available in the same way as other homes that are listed as usual.
 It creates an information gap that is not helpful to anyone.
 Further, if the house sells for under-market value because it wasn’t appropriately exposed, future home sellers suffer.There are significant disadvantages to selling your house as a pocket listing!Click To Tweet